The Paper Bag Princess: Editions

+25th Anniversary

 The Paper Bag Princess 25th Anniversary Edition: The Story Behind the Story (2005), a full-color hardback, reveals the inspiration behind the book.
 It features an interview and behind-the scenes with the author, and offers a look at the book's impact around the world.

+Film

 There are plans for a movie adaptation produced by Margot Robbie and Elizabeth Banks, and directed by Banks.

+Television adaptation

-The book was also adapted into a cartoon, as part of the animated series A Bunch of Munsch.
+In 1992, the book was also adapted into a cartoon, as part of the animated series A Bunch of Munsch. which originally aired on Showtime in the United States on October 14, 1992, for the Showtime's Fall 1992 lineup opposite of the series debut of American Heroes & Legends, as part of the network's hour long block of kiddie-oriented programming, and then on CTV in Canada on November 28, 1993.

+YouTube

-Editions of Munsch personally reading the story has also been uploaded onto platforms such as YouTube.
+Editions of Munsch personally reading the story were also uploaded onto platforms such as YouTube, however, the publisher had them removed after filing a copyright claim with YouTube.

+Interactive

 In 2013, Adri wrote an interactive fiction game based on the book.